 In 2007, convinced that building homes inside was the future, he set up Stelumar Manufacturing, a subsidiary of Mattamy.

 Stelumar builds factories that build houses on an assembly line.
 To minimize house transportation costs, the factory can be dissembled and assembled at will, so Gilgan can build his houses near their final location.

 While this is slightly more expensive, factories enable Mattamy to build a house in 11 days, decreasing by 86% the classic waiting time of 81 days.

-That enabled to gain consumer satisfaction and trust, the features that make Mattamy the largest private homebuilder in North America.
+The speed enabled him to gain consumer satisfaction and trust which made Mattamy the largest private homebuilder in North America.